-Although some might believe you need to have some sort of creative gene in you, but you can definitely develop creativity through the right mindset, lifestyle and habits.
+Although some might believe you need to have some sort of creative gene in you, you can definitely develop creativity through the right mindset, lifestyle, and habits.

 5 Simple Habits That Will Make You A Creative Genius

 When you’re inconsistent with your art, you lose trust with your audience.
 They don’t know if you’re going to consistently deliver on your promise.
 It doesn’t matter if it’s blog posts, podcasts, newsletters, music, or some other type of creative work.
 Your audience needs to know they can count on you to deliver.

 This is one of the key marks between a professional and an amateur.
 An amateur creates when they feel like it, and a professional get to work no matter what.

 If you have a job, a family, are involved in your church or community, and have other commitments, you know how hard it is to be consistent.
 Two of the most consistent writers I know are my friends Joe Lalonde and Dan Black.
 They both write about leadership, have many other responsibilities besides writing, yet consistently crank out high-quality blog posts.

 Challenge: Commit to doing the work no matter what the external conditions, and deliver what you promised.

 I am a natural introvert.
 I’m a high “C” on the DiSC inventory and an ISTJ on the Myers-Briggs temperament analysis.
 I get my emotional strength from being alone (which is why it’s sometimes hard to ask for help), and I love systems and processes.

 This also applies to my personal and creative growth.
 I have stacks of books to read, long tasks lists, and all sorts of ways I want to improve.
 But in the process, it’s very easy to forget that I need to focus more on helping others grow.
 And in the process, I’ll grow as well.